SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 As Smith points out: ‘... ... ... ... ... ‘
 As Smith argues: ‘... ... ... ... ... ‘

-## Referring to Literature
+## Summarising the review or parts of the review

-> Summarising the review or parts of the review
+↑ Referring to Literature

 Together, these studies outline that ...
 Overall, these studies highlight the need for ...